 But piers are not a magic fix for every crack in a home.

 They are primarily intended to address vertical support problems.
-They do not automatically solve framing issues, lateral soil pressure, poor drainage, shear wall weakness, expansive soils, concrete shrinkage, or general workmanship defects.
+They do not solve framing issues, lateral soil pressure, poor drainage, shear wall weakness, expansive soils, concrete shrinkage, or general workmanship defects.

 One of the most common problems we see is contractors recommending structural piers when the home may have a different problem entirely.
+For example, a home may show cracking because of:

 Piers may not be the right answer when the issue is caused by: